WoodenMaiden/poc_nomad/README.md

 ```

 > [!NOTE]
 > You might need to give root password, especially if you are using libvirt.
+To avoid this, you can add your user to the `libvirt` group.

 ## Errors that can occur
 If you have an error like this